How to visit Ladybower Reservoir, Derbyshire

 What are Ladybower Plug Holes?

-Even if you don’t fancy a long walk around the dam, it’s worth a quick visit just to see the Ladybower plug holes.
-They are extremely photo-worthy and a popular spot for Instagrammers!
+Even if you’re not up for a long walk around the dam, a quick visit to see the Ladybower plugholes is well worth it.
+They are extremely photo-worthy, making it a popular spot for Instagrammers, as well as photographers.

 The Lost Villages

-The village of Ashopton was demolished before the area was flooded, but parts of Derwent village remained intact.
-During periods of extreme dry weather, water levels drop, and the drowned village of Derwent can be seen at the bottom of the site.
-You can also see the remains of Ashopton village during times of exceptional drought.
+While the village of Ashopton was demolished before the area was flooded, parts of Derwent village still remain intact beneath the water.
+During periods of extreme dry weather, when water levels drop, the ruins of Derwent village become visible, offering a rare glimpse into the past.
+If you’re lucky enough to visit during very dry spells, you might even spot the remains of Ashopton village as well.

 How to visit Ladybower Reservoir